Differential graded Brauer groups over dg-rings: Abstract

 \section{Abstract}

+Brauer groups of graded rings were defined and studied by Caenepeel and van Oystaeyen.
+We study the question what happens to this group if a ${\mathbb Z}$-graded ring carries a differential graded structure in addition.
 We define a Brauer group for differential graded algebras over differential graded graded-commutative or commutative base rings.
-Based on previous work we give an explicit classification of dg-fields, and compute the so-defined Brauer group in each case explicitly.
+Based on previous work we give an explicit classification of dg-fields, and compute as an example the so-defined Brauer group in each case explicitly.